cdapio/cdap/cdap-docs/examples-manual/source/examples/spark-k-means.rst

 ------------------------------
 There are three ways to start the Spark program:

-1. Click on the *Process* button in the left-sidebar of the CDAP Console, then click *SparkKMeansProgram* in the *Process* page to get to the Spark detail page, then click the *Start* button; or
+1. Click on the *Process* button in the left sidebar of the CDAP Console, then click *SparkKMeansProgram* in the *Process* page to get to the Spark detail page, then click the *Start* button; or